 The STAR Community Rating System provides best practices intended to move the needle on community-level conditions or outcomes.
-Learn more about how STAR Certified Communities are affecting positive change in their cities and counties through the below publications and case studies.
+Learn more about how certified STAR communities are affecting positive change through the below publications and case studies.

 50 Certified STAR Communities Report, May 2016

 The release of the STAR Community Rating System (STAR) in 2012 marked an important milestone in the urban sustainability movement.
 Hundreds of stakeholders worked together by consensus to deliver a common framework for sustainability with nationally accepted standards for measuring the depth and breadth of the social, economic, and environmental issues that our nation’s cities and counties are facing.

 In March 2016, we marked a new milestone: more than 50 cities and counties have been certified under the STAR Community Rating System, with hundreds of others actively using the framework to guide local planning, decision-making, investment, and public engagement.

 This report is about the first 50 STAR-certified communities, lessons learned, and ways that STAR is helping towns, cities, and counties to become more sustainable, equitable, and resilient.

 Planning Guide, May 2016